MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Label advanced settings follow the same logic for precedence: When a label is in multiple label policies and that label has advanced settings, the last advanced setting is applied according to the order of the policies in the admin center.

-Label policy advanced settings are applied in the reverse order: With one exception, the advanced settings from the first policy are applied, according to the order of the policies in the admin center.
+Label policy advanced settings are applied in the reverse order: The advanced settings from the first policy are applied, according to the order of the policies in the admin center.

 #### Available advanced settings for label policies